ntent/consul-ps-provider/README.md

 * any Item Content cmdlets

 ### Container/Navigation Cmdlets
 There is enough basic support for containers/navigation to move around in the consul tree and list keys, create containers and items.
+Also, tab completion is implemented.

 ```PowerShell
 PS CONSUL:\test> cd container